Insybell/Financial_Multi_Agent_System/README.md

 ## Architecture

-The system consists of 6 specialized agents enhanced with MCP (Model Context Protocol) and comprehensive safety guardrails:
+The system consists of 6 specialized agents and comprehensive safety guardrails:

 <div align="center">